Operator Calculus of Differential Chains and Differential Forms

 \section{Differential chains in manifolds}

-The Levi-Civita connection and metric can be used to extend this theory to open subsets of Riemannian manifolds (see \cite{thesis}, as well).
+The Levi-Civita connection and metric can be used to extend this theory to open subsets of Riemannian manifolds.
+(See \cite{thesis}, as well.)
 We sketch some of the main ideas here.
 Let \( {\cal R}_{U,M} \) be the category whose objects are pairs \( (U, M) \) of open subsets \( U \) of Riemannian manifolds \( M \), and morphisms are smooth maps.
 Let \( TVS \) be the category whose objects are locally convex topological vector spaces, and morphisms are continuous linear maps between them.
 Then \( \hB \) is a functor from \( {\cal R}_{U,M} \) to \( TVS \).
 We define \( \hB(U) = \hB(U, M) \) much as we did for \( M = \R^n \), but with a few changes: Norms of tangent vectors and masses of \( k \)-vectors are defined using the metric.
 The connection can be used to define \( B^r \) norms of vector fields.
 Dirac \( k \)-chains are defined as formal sums \( \sum (p_i; \a_i) \) where \( p_i \in U \), \( \a_i \in \L_k(T_{(p_i)}(M)) \).
 The vector space of Dirac \( k \)-chains is \( \A_k(U, M) \).
 Difference chains are defined using pushforward along the flow of locally defined, unit vector fields.
-The symmetric algebra is replaced by the universal enveloping algebra.
 From here, we can define the \( B^r \) norms on \( \A_k(U, M) \), and the \( B^r \) norms on forms, and thus the topological vector spaces \( \hB_k(U, M) \) and \( \B_k(U,M) \).
-Support of a chain is a subset of \( M \) together with the attainable boundary points of \( M \).
 Useful tools include naturality of the operators \S\ref{ssub:naturality_of_the_operators}, partitions of unity \S\ref{ssub:partitions_of_unity}, and cosheaves.